kragen/derctuo/markdown/retro-teletext.md

 for US$1350 even in 1980 (according to terminals-wiki, anyway).

 But would it have been responsive and usable?
-Touch-tone has a lot of latency, and the Nova wasn't a super powerful machine anyway.
+Touch-tone has a lot of latency, and the Nova wasn’t a super powerful machine anyway.
 If we figure on five memory cycles for an average instruction (typical of microprocessors a few years later) 800 ns per cycle gives us 4 microseconds per instruction, 250,000 instructions per second, a